jenniferolenchak/HollanderGroup/README.md

 In this section, each group member needs to provide a brief description of what they worked on during the sprint.
 Keep this short and to the point.
 Your trello board and commit history will provide the details

-* Jennifer Olenchak - Created the velocity chart, created & Formatted the Trello board, and primarily populated the product backlog.
+* Jennifer Olenchak - Created the velocity chart, created & Formatted the Trello board, created the GitHub, and primarily populated the product backlog.
 Also helped Robin with Django.
 * Robin Perlman - Updated Requirements and Product Backlog.
 Also created Django project for website.
 * Amen Naeem - Burndown chart , info on domain and web hosting, and requirement updates
 * Allen Pereira - set up database, updated requirements